hellerve/ptolemy/README.md

 * [Lambda: The Ultimate Imperative](http://repository.readscheme.org/ftp/papers/ai-lab-pubs/AIM-353.pdf) by **Gerald Sussman and Guy Steele** (1976)

-I've read this paper before, and it is still wonderful.
+I’ve read this paper before, and it is still wonderful.
 Scheme speaks to me in a very peculiar way.
 But, instead of waxing poetic, I will just quote the end of the paper, because there is a very deep insight for language designers to be found here: "No amount of language design can *force* a programmer to write clear programs.
-If the programmer's conception of the problem is badly organized, then [their] program will also be badly organized.
+If the programmer’s conception of the problem is badly organized, then [their] program will also be badly organized.
 The extent to which a programming language can help a programmer to organize [their] problem is precisely the extent to which it provides features appropriate to [their] problem domain.
 The emphasis